Monday, March 11, 2019

 How can we declare our intolerance to violence?

 After reading these two pieces, I draw my conclusion: It is rational to describe senseless violence in weighty terms — "tragedy" and "nightmare" (Smee), "genocide" and "crimes against humanity" (Haque).
 Anyone who fails to use such concepts to rationally criticize oneself and one's society has lapsed into the irrational realm — "Senseless.
 Idiotic.
 Pathetic.
 Grotesque.
 Feebleminded" (Smee), "folly, ignorance, and stupidity" (Haque).
 While such ignorance may not be the original cause of the violence, it is surely the consequence of not recognizing the significance of the violence.
 It is the vacuum that violence leaves behind when we do not respond properly.
-I agree with Smee's conclusion that we must resolve to resist or avoid future violence, and that this is more important than absorbing the meaning of past violence; however, I think that reason can be used in the service of the former as well as the latter.
+I agree with Smee's conclusion that resolving to resist or avoid future violence is more important than absorbing the meaning of past violence.
+But hopefully we can do both.

 Sources